-Figure 62: Merging ratios and exit door flow rates for merging at a corridor junction with "opposite" configuration.
+Figure 78.
+Exit door flow rates for merging at a corridor junction with "opposite" configuration.

 In all cases for the "opposite" geometry, the merging flows are balanced with 50:50 ratios.
-This matches the Zhang et al. (2012) experimental results.
+This matches the Zhang et al. (Zhang et al. 2011) experimental results.

 The "adjacent" geometry case is more interesting.
 For a 1 m corridor, the merging ratios favor the south (straight) corridor flow (approximately 60:40).
 However, for the wider 3 m corridor, the south (straight) corridor flow strongly dominates the merging behavior (approximately 75:25).
-The Galea et al. (2008) paper examines the effects of different occupant "drives" on merging, but does not examine the effect of different corridor geometry.
+The Galea et al. (Galea, Sharp, and Lawrence 2008) paper examines the effects of different occupant "drives" on merging, but does not examine the effect of different corridor geometry.

-4.4 Stairway Merging
+4.4.
+Stairway Merging

-This test expands the stair merging problem discussed by Galea et al., 2008.
-The paper categorizes two stair merging geometries: "adjacent" and "opposite" defined by how the floor occupants merge at the landing relative to the occupants descending the stairs (Figure 63).
-We have added a third "open" geometry in which the floor has direct access to the exit stair.
+This test expands the stair merging problem discussed by Galea et al. (Galea, Sharp, and Lawrence 2008).
+The paper categorizes two stair merging geometries: "adjacent" (Figure 79) and "opposite" (Figure 79) defined by how the floor occupants merge at the landing relative to the occupants descending the stairs.
+We have added a third "open" geometry in which the floor has direct access to the exit stair (Figure 81).